 Players on an organization's 40-man roster are protected from the Rule 5 Draft.
 To be eligible for selection, a player must either have spent four seasons in professional baseball after signing at age 19 or older, or spent five seasons in pro ball after signing at 18 or younger (as of June 5 of that year).
-The potential picks for this year include some intriguing prospects.

 A team that makes a selection pays a player's previous team $100,000 and places the player on its 40-man roster, then must keep the player on the 25-man roster or disabled list for the whole season.
 (He must be active for at least 90 days, so teams can't hide him on the injured list the whole time.)
 If the acquiring team removes the player from the big league roster, it must offer him back to the former team for $50,000.
-(The costs increased from $50,000 and $25,000 to $100,000 and $50,000, respectively, in the latest Collective Bargaining Agreement.)
+(The costs increased from $50,000 and $25,000 to $100,000 and $50,000, respectively, in the last Collective Bargaining Agreement.)

 The early years